 What’s to Love: Horsethief Lake State Park and Horsethief Butte provide a nice one-two-punch for a full-day family outing.
 Located about 90 miles east (via WA 14 or OR 84), you might try these two destinations for an adventurous combination of camping, technical rock climbing, rock scrambling, bouldering, hiking, boating, and fishing.
+For reviews on outdoor gear, visit GearWeAre.
+This link covers family tents.

 This was my first visit to the Horsethief Lake/Butte area, and I was not disappointed.
 Moving to Portland from Durango, Colorado, I am a desert lover.
 The entire area around Horsethief Lake feels like the desert southwest region.
 I would definitely save your visit for cooler times of the year.
 In the summer, I’m sure this place just bakes during the day.